lynntheory/discord-tarot-bot/README.md

 # Tarot Bot for Discord
-Discord bot for doing tarot readings
+This is a Discord chatbot for doing tarot and other fortune telling card deck readings.

 ## Installation
 1. Clone the repository, or download and extract the zip file (preferrably from the release page)